-Instruments and procedures used in assessment of psychological health and psychopathology as manifested in artwork and art-making.
-Statistical concepts, including reliability and validity; selection and administration of the assessment tool; effects of developmental level and cultural factors; documentation of the assessment; and formulation of treatment goals.
-(Spring).
+Instruments and procedures used in assessment of psychological health and psychopathology; diagnostic and developmental criteria as manifested in artwork and art-making; statistical concepts, including reliability and validity; selection and administration of assessment tools; treatment planning; report writing.
+Restricted to students in the art therapy program.

-Criteria of psychiatric diagnoses, such as the Diagnostic and Statistical Manual multiaxial system, theories of psychopathology, and relevant literature.
-Evaluation of potential indicators of functional and organic disorders in behavior and artwork of clients.
-Ethical issues; cultural and environmental influences on diagnostic categorization.
-Basic introduction to psychopharmacology.
+Criteria of psychiatric diagnoses, such as the Diagnostic and Statistical Manual multiaxial system, theories of psychopathology, and relevant literature evaluation of potential indicators of functional and organic disorders in behavior and artwork of clients; ethical issues; cultural and environmental influences on diagnostic categorization; basic introduction to psychopharmacology.
 Restricted to students in the art therapy program or with permission of the instructor.

 ARTH 6251.
 Research Methods.
 3 Credits.

-Planning, conducting, and evaluating relevant methodologies, including qualitative and quantitative approaches and basic statistics.
-The importance of research in the psychotherapy professions; ethical and legal considerations; and the use of research to assess effectiveness of mental health and art therapy services.
+Planning, conducting, and evaluating relevant methodologies, including qualitative and quantitative approaches and basic statistics; the importance of research in the psychotherapy professions; ethical and legal considerations; and the use of research to assess effectiveness of mental health and art therapy services.
 Restricted to graduate students in the art therapy program.

 ARTH 6261.
 Ethics and Professionalism.
 3 Credits.

-Professional identity and role of the art therapist; the ethical practice of art therapy, including familiarity with ethical standards of AATA and ATCB as well as ACA and related fields; credentialing and licensure; public policy and advocacy for patients and for the profession.
+Professional identity and the role of the therapist; the ethical practice of counseling and art therapy, including familiarity with ethical standards of various professional organizations; credentialing and licensure; public policy and advocacy for patients and for the profession.
 Restricted to graduate students in the art therapy program.